-ensuring sustainable electricity generation, and sets a goal that 30 percent of all new power generation will be derived from IPPs $^{(1)}$ .
+resources) can play in ensuring sustainable electricity generation, and sets a goal that 30 percent of all new power generation will be derived from IPPs (1).

-In 2009, the establishment of the Renewable Energy Feed in Tariff (REFIT) (2) in South Africa presented opportunities for the renewable energy industry, promoting competiveness for renewable energy with conventional energy generation technologies under an enabling market mechanism which offered a Feed in Tariff for each unit of energy produced from renewable resources.
-Through REFIT there was be a heightened interest throughout the renewable energy sector (wind, solar, hydro, biomass and geo-thermal) due to these set prices for electricity determined and licensed by the National Energy Regulator of South Africa (NERSA).
+In 2009, the establishment of the Renewable Energy Feed in Tariff (REFIT) (2) in South Africa presented opportunities for the renewable energy industry, promoting competiveness for renewable energy with conventional energy generation technologies under an enabling market mechanism which offers a Feed-in-Tariff for each unit of energy that is produced from renewable resources.
+It was anticipated that through REFIT there would be a heightened demand throughout the renewable energy sector (wind, solar, hydro, biomass and geo-thermal) due to the set prices for electricity which were determined and licensed by the National Energy Regulator of South Africa (NERSA).
 The Department of Energy has recently released a request for proposals (RfP) under their renewable energy Independent Power Producer procurement programme (IPP Procurement Programme) to select IPPs.
 The aim of the programme is to contribute towards the renewable energy target of 3 725 megawatts and to stimulate the industry in South Africa.
 The bid selection process will consider the suggested tariff as well as socio-economic development opportunities provided by the project and the bidder.

 The intention of G7 in establishing wind energy facilities is to contribute to South Africa's goal of developing wind resources to generate electricity, thereby reducing the country's dependence on non-renewable fossil fuel resources and contributing to climate change mitigation.
-The proposed Roggeveld Wind Farm project would contribute to providing a future of increased energy security and sustainability whilst providing energy to facilitate South Africa's continuing development.
+The proposed Richtersveld Wind Farm project would contribute to providing a future of increased energy security and sustainability whilst providing energy to facilitate South Africa's continuing development.

-G7 has indicated that the Roggeveld site is particularly suited for wind energy development due to the strength of the prevailing wind resources.
+G7 has indicated that the Richtersveld site was particularly suited for wind energy development due to the strength of the prevailing wind resources.
 Topography such as hills and ridges has a significant influence on average wind speed and represent areas of greater electricity generation relative to the number of turbines and the disturbance footprint.
+G7 emphasises that since the environmental impact is often proportional to the number of wind turbines, the environmental impact per unit of electricity generated or the "environmental efficiency" is optimised where the wind farm is constructed in a particularly windy area.
+This is particularly relevant where the need to maximise the benefit of reducing harmful carbon dioxide emissions from coal fired power stations must be balanced by the need to minimise the negative consequences of wind farms, and this is best achieved by selecting sites with maximum environmental efficiency.